Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Can I build muscle without eating chicken?

 Completely.
 Chicken is convenient, not mandatory.
 Indian vegetarians regularly build significant muscle using soy chunks, paneer, eggs (if ovo-vegetarian), dal, curd, and milk.
-The only requirement is hitting your daily protein target.
+The only non-negotiable requirement is hitting your daily protein target consistently.
+The source is secondary.

 Which is better for weight loss — paneer or chicken?

 For fat loss, chicken breast is more efficient — 31g protein at 165 calories versus 265 calories for the same protein from full-fat paneer.
-During fat loss, low-fat paneer (180 cal/100g) narrows this gap considerably and becomes a good option.
+During fat loss, low-fat paneer (22g protein, 180 cal/100g) narrows this gap considerably and becomes a practical option, particularly as a before-bed protein source.

 What is the difference between chicken breast and thigh for muscle building?

-Chicken breast: 31g protein, 3.6g fat per 100g — ideal for cutting or when keeping calories tight.
-Chicken thigh: 26g protein, 10.9g fat per 100g — slightly more calories, more flavour, still an excellent option during a bulk.
+Chicken breast: 31g protein, 3.6g fat per 100g — ideal for cutting or when keeping total calories tight.
+Chicken thigh: 26g protein, 10.9g fat per 100g — slightly more calories, significantly more flavour, still an excellent option during a bulk or when taste compliance matters for consistency.

 Medical Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider before making changes to your diet, exercise routine, or health regimen — especially if you have a pre-existing condition.